Stakes rise for Sanders heading into Michigan primary

 Still, Sanders advisers are aware that trading a few big wins for Biden’s running up the score elsewhere eventually gives the former vice president an insurmountable delegate lead as the race rolls on.
 They are hoping to continue to do well in the West and then pick up momentum of their own in places like New York, which holds its primary next month.

-There’s no guarantee he could last that long this time, however, given the higher expectations he now faces.
+There’s no guarantee Sanders could last that long this time, however, given the higher expectations he now faces.
 Even some of those attending Sanders rallies are beginning to feel it.

 “I think last time in 2016, it felt more spontaneous.
 Now I think his support has hardened,” said Nathan Brunner, a 34-year-old sales and marketing professional from Grand Rapids who attended Sanders’ rally there on Sunday, voted for the senator in the 2016 primary and plans to vote for him again on Tuesday.
 “I think a lot of his supporters came into the election last time not knowing what to expect.
 Last time it was more like, ‘Hey, we’re happy to be here.
 Oh, look how well we’re doing.’
 Now he has expectations.”